rocket-pool/old.docs.rocketpool.net/src/guides/node/local/prepare-rock5.md

 # Preparing a Rock 5B

 This guide will walk you through how run a Rocket Pool node using a [Radxa Rock 5B](https://wiki.radxa.com/Rock5), which is an ARM device derived from the Raspberry Pi architecture but [boosted](https://emteria.com/blog/radxa-rock-5#:~:text=Rock%205%20Model%20B%20or,the%2040%2Dpin%20GPIO%20connector).
 The Rock 5 has been popularized for ETH staking by the [The Daily Gwei](https://www.youtube.com/watch?v=_Nj11uljR3g) , [Marceu](https://twitter.com/marceaueth/status/1597251242194980866) and [EtherumOnArm](https://twitter.com/EthereumOnARM/status/1597889744821944320).
+You can watch the recording of [Diego Losada](https://www.youtube.com/watch?v=lPjsXJX6skI)'s great workshop at DevCon 6.

 This guide itself is derived from the [Raspberry Pi setup](prepare-pi.md) guide.
 There are a lot of similarities between setting up a Raspberry Pi and Rock 5B, but there are also some differences.